US soldier Travis King in US custody after expulsion from North Korea to China | Law-Order

 US soldier Travis King in US custody after expulsion from North Korea to China

 "King confessed that he illegally intruded into the territory of the DPRK as he harbored ill feeling against inhuman maltreatment and racial discrimination within the U.S. army and was disillusioned about the unequal U.S. society," KCNA said.
-DPRK are the initials of the North's official name, the Democratic People's Republic of Korea.
+DPRK refers to North's official name, the Democratic People's Republic of Korea.

 Jonathan Franks, spokesperson for King's family, said: "No substantive comment expected.
 We need time."
 King's uncle, Myron Gates, told ABC News in August that his nephew, who is Black, was experiencing racism during his military deployment, and that after he spent time in a South Korean jail, he did not sound like himself.